-VI.D.1.
-Programs must:

-VI.D.1.a) educate all faculty members and post-doctoral fellows to recognize the signs of fatigue and sleep deprivation: (Core)

-VI.D.1.b) educate all faculty members and post-doctoral fellows in alertness management and fatigue mitigation processes; and, encourage post-doctoral fellows to use fatigue mitigation processes to manage the potential negative effects of fatigue on contributions to patient care and learning.
+- VI.D.1.
+Programs must: educate all post-doctoral fellows and faculty members in recognition of the signs of fatigue and sleep deprivation, alertness management, and fatigue mitigation processes.
+(Detail) - VI.D.1.a) educate all faculty members and post-doctoral fellows to recognize the signs of fatigue and sleep deprivation; (Core) - VI.D.1.b) educate all faculty members and post-doctoral fellows in alertness management and fatigue mitigation processes; and, - VI.D.1.c) encourage post-doctoral fellows to use fatigue mitigation processes to manage the potential negative effects of fatigue on contributions to patient care and learning.
 (Detail)